qwint/APMinit/APWorld/docs/en_minit.md

 # Minit

-## Where is the settings page?
+## Where is the options page?

-The [player settings page for Minit](../player-settings) contains all the options you need to configure and export a config file.
+The [player options page for Minit](../player-settings) contains all the options you need to configure and export a config file.

 ## What is the goal of Minit when randomized?